 Whether you're a hobbyist tinkering with small prints or a pro designing large-scale models, the things you can create with a 3D printer are virtually limitless.
-3D printing is becoming increasingly popular, as the innovative technology is a fantastic alternative to traditional molding, forging and sculpting techniques.
+3D printing is popular, as the innovative technology is a fantastic alternative to traditional molding, forging and sculpting techniques.
 Though the technology has been around for decades, these machines have become available for retail sale only recently.
 So, if you’ve been intrigued by 3D printing, you’ll want to check out our top picks for the best 3D printers, with a range of budgets and features to get you started.

 — Best Overall: Dremel DigiLab 3D45 3D Printer